 After more than 35 years of perfecting FTM top surgery, Dr. Michael Brownstein trained Dr. Crane in his technique for both dual incision and the keyhole procedures of transforming the female chest into that of a male.
-Dr. Crane will now be extending that legacy by training Dr. Thomas Satterwhite in his top surgery techniques.
+Dr. Crane extended that legacy by training Dr. Thomas Satterwhite in his top surgery techniques.

-For double incision patients, Dr. Crane and Dr. Satterwhite do not use drains.
-They safely accomplishes this by leaving an abundance of lymphatic tissue which allows your own body to reabsorb the fluid that the drains would remove.
-With the combination of not using drains and performing intercostal nerve blocks with Lidocaine before starting the procedure, Dr. Crane and Dr. Satterwhite’s patients have a dramatic decrease in their post-operative pain.
+For double incision patients, Dr. Crane and Dr. Satterwhite use a specific technique that allows the avoidance of drains.
+With the combination of not using drains and performing intercostal nerve blocks before starting the procedure, Dr. Crane’s and Dr. Satterwhite’s patients have minimal post-operative pain.

 There are two types of chest surgeries that are offered: the keyhole procedure and the double incision.
 The keyhole procedure is best for patients that would wear a size “A” or small “B” cup.
 The procedure does not remove any extra skin or re-position the nipple/areola complex.
 If a patient has extra skin that would need to be removed to maximize his aesthetic result or need the nipple/areola complex positioned into a more male appearing location, then the double incision should be considered.